 Someone Wants to Buy My House, But It’s Not for Sale.
 Should I Take the Offer?

-It’s a hot market out there, and many homebuyers are getting desperate.
-In fact, with rising prices (up 12% over the year!) and very few listings to choose from, some are seeking out homes that are not for sale.
+It’s a strange market out there, and many homebuyers are getting desperate.
+In fact, with rising prices and very few listings to choose from, some are contacting homeowners whose homes are not for sale.

 If you’re in an in-demand area, you might be contacted by one of these hopeful homebuyers — or possibly their agent.